 Living with PAWS-GIST

-PAWS-GIST is an initiative of GIST Cancer UK with the aim of providing support and advice to patients suffering from a very rare form of GIST cancer.
+The PAWS-GIST Clinic aims to provide support and advice to patients suffering from a very rare form of GIST cancer.
 Wild-type GIST affects about 10% of GIST patients and there is currently no cure or universally effective treatment.
 'PAWS' is an acronym that includes some of the general sub-groups that make up Wild-type GIST i.e. paediatric, adolescent and syndromic.

 - Prof Bass Hassan - Professor of Medical Oncology, University of Oxford